descope-sample-apps/nextjs-hackathon-template-pages/README.md

 ## 🔑 Descope

-Descope is expected to be published as a NextAuth provider in the following months. <br />
-In the mean time, we can implement a custom provider which is as easy to implement!
+To use Descope, we can implement a custom provider. <br />

 Out NextAuth options can be found in ```/pages/_utils/options.ts```.